Arthur Heywood: Heywood radiating axle locomotives

 The axle arrangement of the first Heywood radiating axle locomotive Ella is shown in two drawings in one.
 Right of line A–A, the wheels and axles are positioned for straight track.
 Left of line A–A, the system is shown in a sharp curve: The centre frame is pushed sidewards and pivots the outer axles so that all wheels are parallel to the track.
 It is driven by a spherical transmission.

 The second steam engine with radiating axles was the gauge 0-8-0 steam locomotive Muriel built in 1894.

 The Heywood radiating axle locomotives could pass very tight curves by a special axle arrangement.
 This was first drawn by Arthur Heywood in 1877 and described in a book published in 1881, much earlier than the patent filings of the Klien-Lindner axle and Luttermöller axle.
 On steam locomotives with three axles the frame of the middle axis could move transversely to the left and right underneath the main frame of the locomotive.
 The frame was hinged to the two pivoted frames of the front and rear axle.
 In sharp curves of the track it aligned all axles exactly perpendicular to the track, so that the axes would meet in the centre point of the track's curve.

 The principle is similar to that of the radiating axles invented by James Cleminson of London for railway carriages, which "consists in mounting the axles with their axle boxes, guards, and springs in frames separate from the main under-frame of the carriage.
 The end frames have central pivots, around which they swivel freely, while the middle frame is so arranged that it can slide transversely.
 The three frames are connected together by articulated radiating gear, so that they act sympathetically, and, no matter how sharp the curve, each axle instantly assumes a position coincident with the radial lines of that curve, instead of remaining parallel to each other as in the ordinary construction, in which the wheels grind their way along the sides of the rails.
-The wear and tear of tires and rails is thus greatly reduced, because the flanges of the tires are always parallel with the rails."
+The wear and tear of tyres and rails is thus greatly reduced, because the flanges of the tyres are always parallel with the rails."